meltyourface/blank/posts/Non-emanationist-interpretation-of-KabbalahContemplative-mysticism/Comparative-Analysis-Personal-Transformation-in-Kabbalah-Zen-Sufism-and-Taoism/index.md

 Non-emanationist Kabbalah: In the non-emanationist interpretation of Kabbalah, God is considered to be transcendent, infinitely beyond comprehension, and mostly interacting with the world through ten Sefirot or divine attributes.
 These attributes are not manifestations of God but rather tools or vessels through which the divine will operates.

-Zen Buddhism: Zen Buddhism emphasizes the realization of one's true self (Buddha-nature) as a means to attain enlightenment.
+**Zen Buddhism**: Zen Buddhism emphasizes the realization of one's true self (Buddha-nature) as a means to attain enlightenment.
 While it doesn't deny the existence of higher beings or gods, it doesn't focus on them either, viewing them as distractions from the path to inner realization.

 **Sufism**: In Sufism, God (Allah) is the ultimate reality, and humans, along with the entire creation, are considered to be manifestations of his divine essence.
 Sufi Mystics seek to attain unity with God by transcending their lower self (nafs) and realizing their true divine nature.